joshuaprince/MultiBingo-MC/core/src/main/kotlin/com/jtprince/bingo/core/automark/itemtrigger/README.md

 # Item Trigger Specification Format

-Automated item triggers allow the Bukkit plugin to automatically determine whether a player has item(s) in their inventory that satisfy a space on the board.
+Automated item triggers allow Bingo implementations to automatically determine whether a player has item(s) in their inventory that satisfy a space on the board.
 Item collection goals can take many forms.
 Therefore, it is important that the format for specifying exactly what the player needs is flexible.